Bernard Aylward

 LIFE OF BERNARD

-A geologist, Aylward earned his stripes in West Africa’s exploration industry, playing a part in the discovery of four deposits in Ghana, as well as a history of successful discoveries in Western Australia.
+A geologist, Aylward earned his stripes in West Africa’s exploration industry, playing a part in the discovery of four deposits in Ghana.
+He also has a history of successful discoveries in Western Australia.
 Other postings have seen him dig for metals in Greece and Siberia, locations that couldn’t be more different and underpinning the mining truism that you go where the deposit is.
-He took Taruga Minerals through a listing in Australia and was COO for International Goldfields as well as holding down positions at Croesus Mining and Azumah Resources.
+He took Taruga Gold through a listing in Australia and was COO for International Goldfields as well as holding down positions at Croesus Mining and Azumah Resources.